Certifiably Robust Variational Autoencoders: CERTIFIABLY ROBUST VAES

 The proof leverages the Lipschitz continuity of the decoder network to relate the distances between reconstructed points in $\mathcal{X}$ to the corresponding distances between their latents in $\mathcal{Z}$.
-The Lipschitz continuity of the encoder then allows the distribution of distances between samples in latent space — from perturbed and unperturbed posteriors $q_\phi(\z|\x+\pert)$ and $q_\phi(\z|\x)$ respectively — to be characterized in terms of distances between inputs.
+The Lipschitz continuity of the encoder then allows the distribution of distances between samples in latent space --- from perturbed and unperturbed posteriors $q_\phi(\z|\x+\pert)$ and $q_\phi(\z|\x)$ respectively --- to be characterized in terms of distances between VAE inputs.

 We note that the distribution of $\ell_2$ distances between these samples is a generalized $\chi^2$ distribution, which has no closed-form CDF \citep{liu2009new}.
-The proof therefore employs two tail bounds, Markov's Inequality and a tail bound for standard $\chi^2$ distributions, which varyingly dominate each other in tightness for different $||\pert||_2$ (see Figure \ref{fig: bound_comparison}) and respectively yield $p_1(\x)$ and $p_2(\x)$.
+The proof therefore employs two tail bounds, Markov's Inequality and a tail bound for standard $\chi^2$ distributions.
+These varyingly dominate each other in tightness for different $||\pert||_2$ (see Figure \ref{fig: bound_comparison} for a demonstration) and respectively yield $p_1(\x)$ and $p_2(\x)$.

-\subsection{Bounding the $r$-Robustness Margin}
+\subsection{Bounding The $(r, \epsilon)$-Robustness Margin}

-While Theorem \ref{thm: probability_bound} allows for the $r$-robustness probability of a Lipschitz-VAE to be lower-bounded for a given input and input perturbation, ideally we would like to guarantee a VAE's robustness at a given input to \emph{all} input perturbations up to some magnitude.
-The following result provides exactly such a guarantee for Lipschitz-VAEs, in terms of a lower bound on the $r$-robustness margin.
+While Theorem \ref{thm: probability_bound} allows for the $r$-robustness probability of a VAE to be lower-bounded for a given input and input perturbation, ideally we would like to guarantee a VAE's robustness at a given input to \emph{all} input perturbations up to some magnitude (for a given $\epsilon$).
+The following result provides this guarantee, in terms of a lower bound on the $(r, \epsilon)$-robustness margin.